rpmuller/ePubs/WesternPhilosophy.md

 common.
 Benevolence and generosity are virtues, and without pr vate property they are impossible.
-Finally we are told that, if Plato's plans were good, someone would have thought of them sooner.
-1 I do not agree with Plato, but if anything could make me do so, it would be Aristotle's arguments against him.
+Finally we are told that, if Plato's plans were good, someone would have thought of them sooner.[^72] I do not agree with Plato, but if anything could make me do so, it would be Aristotle's arguments against him.

+[^72]: Cf. The Noodle's Oration in Sydney Smith: "If the proposal be sound, would the Saxon have passed it by?
+Would the Dane have ignored it?
+Would it have escaped the wisdom of the Norman?"
+(I quote from memory.)

 As we have seen in connection with slavery, Aristotle is no Miever in equality.
 Granted, however, the subjection of slaves